Skip to main content

 As a support staff member, your job includes doing your best to make the program a great place for you, your coworkers, and the children and families served.
 Because the children in your center depend on adults for their safety, this also means you must do your best every day to keep children safe.
 For this, you must be able to recognize when a child is in harm’s way.

 The threat of abuse or neglect can be present at home, at school, or in child care programs.
 Because of this, children should be surrounded by a network of caring adults who are aware of the signs of abuse and neglect and will quickly respond to help the child.
-Look for the following signs from the Child Welfare Information Gateway fact sheet on child abuse and neglect from the U.S. Department of Health and Human Services.
+Look for the following signs from the Child Welfare Information Gateway's fact sheet on What Is Child Abuse and Neglect?
+Recognizing the Signs and Symptoms.

 • Shows sudden changes in behavior, changes that seem like regression (losing skills they once had, crying more, etc.) or changes in school performance